lwhite1/dabooDb/README.md

 dabooDb
 =======

-DabooDb is a pure Java, key-value store, designed for very high performance on small to moderate-sized databases.
+DabooDb is a pure Java, key-value store, designed for high performance on small to moderate-sized databases.
 It's named after my daughter, who thought her name was "Daboo" when she was little - thanks to her big brother.

+This software was originally written for use in a course on Java performance engineering, but the course never materialized and so the slower "starter" version was jettisoned and this higher-performance version is all that remains.
+It does work, however ;).

 ## The API
 The database provides standard key-value operations: